Cultural Business

 Glasgow

-Each 12-week programme includes:
+Each 12-session programme includes:

 Two in-person sessions in the cohort’s city base (week 1 and week 12) to support peer learning and network development